-Note: Your vehicle requires tire rotations every scheduled oil change, see Servicing Your Vehicle for more information.
+Note: Your vehicle requires tire rotations every scheduled oil change.
 If you notice that the tires wear unevenly, have them checked.

-Note: Uneven tread depth between the front and rear tires may lead to degradation in 4WD engagement and disengagement performance, additional noise from the 4WD system or possible damage.
+Note: Uneven tread depth between the front and rear tires may lead to degradation in 4WD engagement and disengagement and all-wheel drive (AWD) performance, additional noise from the 4WD system or possible damage.